tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 Whether it was the crazed Gamekeeper or the ghosts and in a selfish way I didn’t care.
 I had wanted the mud of the bank to engulf me or for me to wake up entirely; I quietly begged it had all just a been nightmare.

-With my head in my hands I began to drift into sleep, my tears using my hands as a slide to fall and dilute into the mud.
+With my head in my hands, I began to drift into sleep, my tears using my hands as a slide to fall and dilute into the mud.

 Once again, I fell into a rhythm, a twisted lullaby as I faded in and out of consciousness, the rustling of the leaves and the wind as it caressed the trees soothing me.
 Then came a soft rippling of the water.